The Architecture of Kindness

 There is a particular kind of attention that children possess.

-It has not yet learned efficiency.
+A child's attention has not yet learned efficiency.

 It lingers.